dontjudge123/Beyourowndoctor/README.md

-Here's a template for a GitHub README.md file for your "Be Your Own Doctor" medical app:

----

 # Be Your Own Doctor

 Welcome to Be Your Own Doctor!
 This project aims to create a data visualization tool for the "Be Your Own Doctor" medical app.